cmpsc100-allegheny-college/woodshop/README.md

 So start up those saw blades, prepare to sell a majority stake in your soul, and learn some lumber skills; `term-world`, the Mayor noted, is about to "get all L.L.
 Bean up in here."

-## Overview
+## Learning Outcomes

-In this activity, you'll:
+In this assignment you will learn:

-* discover how to import custom modules and use them as `object`s
+* how to import custom modules and use them as `object`s
-* continue to create `class`es and `object`s to achieve purpose-built tasks
+* how to create `class`es and `object`s to achieve purpose-built tasks
-* observe strange, but productive, `object` behaviors
+* observe and reflect on `object` behaviors

+You will also continue to practice:

+- Using data structures such as lists
+- Writing Python functions
+- Writing Python code that uses control structures (`while` loops and `if` statements)
+- Running Python programs
+- Debugging Python programs
+- Technical writing in Markdown
+- Command line navigation
+- Using version control (Git)

+These assignment learning outcomes contribute to the following course learning outcomes described in the [course syllabus](https://github.com/cmpsc100-allegheny-college/course_information):

+1. Apply Python programming principles to execute and explain computer code that implements interactive, novel solutions to a variety of computable problems.
+2. Release code consistent with industry-standard practices using professional grade IDEs, command line tools, and version control tools.
+3. Analyze and suggest revisions to existing Python language code to improve or add functionality.

+## Tasks Overview

-To achieve this, we need to:
+To achieve the learning objectives of the assignment, we need to:

-* use our `main.py` function to coordinate the creation of:
+* use our `main.py` program to coordinate the creation of:
   * `Lumber`
   * various `object`s such as `Chair`s, `Table`s, and `Bookshelf`s
 * leverage `module`s built to modify, change, and interact with others by